bsde1234/refire/README.md

 # Refire

-> Declarative Firebase bindings for Redux and React
+> Declarative Firebase bindings for Redux

 Refire keeps your local [Redux](http://redux.js.org/) store in sync with selected [Firebase](https://www.firebase.com/) paths.
 You can declaratively bind Firebase paths as Strings, Objects or Arrays.

 You can also specify queries based on Redux state (e.g. currently logged in user or route parameter) and Refire will automatically subscribe and unsubscribe your bindings when state changes.

+All data mutation happens through [Firebase client's](https://www.firebase.com/docs/web/api/firebase) `references` and Refire automatically updates your local Redux state after any changes in Firebase.

+### React
+For usage with [React](https://facebook.github.io/react/) there's [refire-react](https://github.com/hoppula/refire-react).

+[refire-react](https://github.com/hoppula/refire-react) provides useful higher order components for common user actions such as login, logout, oAuth, registration, password reset and writing to Firebase.

-Using provided [React](https://facebook.github.io/react/) higher order components and [React Redux](https://github.com/reactjs/react-redux) helper you also get automatic re-renders for your connected views on any change.
+If you have no need for special higher order React components, you can also just use the provided `firebaseToProps` helper with [react-redux](https://github.com/reactjs/react-redux) to get automatic re-renders for your connected views on any change.

-All mutation happens through [Firebase client's](https://www.firebase.com/docs/web/api/firebase) `references` and there's `FirebaseWrite` HOC for easy updates from your React components.

-There's also [refire-app](https://github.com/hoppula/refire-app), it wraps Refire, Redux, React Router and React Free Style with developer friendly API.
+There's also [refire-app](https://github.com/hoppula/refire-app) which wraps Refire, Refire React, Redux, React Router and React Free Style with developer friendly API.

+## Usage documentation

-## syncFirebase({apiKey, projectId, store, bindings, onCancel, onAuth, pathParams, databaseURL, name})
+### syncFirebase({apiKey, projectId, store, bindings, onCancel, onAuth, pathParams, databaseURL, name})

 syncFirebase needs bindings, a Redux store instance and a Firebase instance settings (apiKey & projectId).